jamesmehorter/device-theme-switcher/readme.md

 ## Changelog

 * _Version 2.2 - Released 08/28/2012_
     * FIX - Corrected an issue which caused folks running WordPress Version Pre 3.4 to not see themes in the admin theme select lists.
+Thanks jstroem for 346b5ec (https://github.com/jstroem/device-theme-switcher/commit/346b5ec1582539b621ef4583153a7dbc6c9423b9)

 * _Version 2.1 - Released 08/26/2013_
     * FIX - Corrected an issue (http://wordpress.org/support/topic/version-20-compatibilities-problems-with-jonradio-multiple-themes) where plugins which modify pre_option_template or pre_option_stylesheet would be overridden by Device Theme Switcher.
 Thanks EmuZone for pointing this out!